Media Appearances

 32:42 Staying sane during the holidays

-Worlds Collide: The Podcast about moving abroad
+Worlds Collide: The Podcast About Moving Abroad

-Embracing Change - Christina's Expat Life from Canada to Budapest
+Episode: Embracing Change - Christina's Expat Life from Canada to Budapest

 Published December 2025